BrookeHeck/resty/README.md

 ### Change Logs
 oct-24-2022 @ 1015 - Add form, results, and history functional components and styling

 oct-24-2022 @ 1227 - Make axios requests with info provided from form and show search history in sidebar

+oct-25-2022 @ 1330 - Form for JSON body and Headers created

 ### Resource
 [How to print JSON String in human readable format in JS](https://stackoverflow.com/questions/60785852/how-to-print-json-string-in-human-readable-format-in-js)